 This is not only a bad thing in itself (because it means there is that little bit ...

 We are pleased to pass on to our readers this report on local government from Reform Scotland, one of the few sources of radical thinking in our country.
 The full report is accessible from its website.

 This not a local government manifesto, rather it sets out policies which Reform Scotland believes will lead to greater local power in Scotland.
 Reform Scotland’s founding principles are limited government, diversity and ...

 If you want to see a change, we need your help.

 Get involved and help us get our voice heard by kindly supporting the WNI with a donation.

-If you would like to contact us at the Wealthy Nation Institute, please click the button below to fill out an email form.
+If you would like to contact us at the Wealthy Nation Institute, please click the button below to email us.
 We will do our best to reply by email as soon as we possibly can.